 Genetics.
-Certain HLA-D subtypes increase risk for Graves’ disease, and the disease tends to run in families
+Certain HLA-D subtypes increase risk for Graves’ disease.

 Iodine.
-Excess dietary iodine intake and iodine-rich medication (amiodarone) use may cause hyperthyroidism.
+Excess dietary iodine intake and iodine-rich medication (e.g., amiodarone) use may cause hyperthyroidism.
 Amiodarone may also cause thyroiditis.

 Physical findings may include a rapid heart rate and an enlarged thyroid.
 TSH is the most cost-effective assay for hyperthyroidism and should be the initial screening test.
 TSH is decreased in all types of hyperthyroidism, except when pituitary tumors produce TSH or the thyroid hormone feedback loop malfunctions.

 Once hyperthyroidism has been diagnosed, further testing can determine the underlying etiology.
-Thyroid stimulating immunoglobulins, antithyroglobin, and antithyroid peroxidase levels are often elevated in Graves’ disease—high titers can help establish the etiology of hyperthyroidism.
+Thyroid stimulating immunoglobulins, antithyroglobin, and antithyroid peroxidase levels are often elevated in Graves’ disease.
 A 24-hour radioactive iodine uptake scan is often necessary for diagnosis of Graves’ disease and exclusion of other disorders.
 Uptake is increased in Graves’ disease, toxic adenoma, and multinodular goiter and is decreased in thyroiditis, excessive iodine consumption, and overmedication with thyroid hormone supplementation.

 Initial therapy often uses a beta-blocker to oppose the adrenergic effects of thyroid hormone.

-Radioactive iodine (I131) to ablate thyroid tissue is a definitive treatment with excellent success rates; it is the most commonly used treatment in the US It cannot, however, be used in pregnancy, and breast-feeding mothers must pump and dispose of their milk for about 5 days after treatment.
-Radioiodine treatment can cause or worsen Graves’ ophthalmopathy.
+Radioactive iodine (I131) to ablate thyroid tissue is a definitive treatment with excellent success rates, and it is the most commonly used treatment in the US.
+It cannot, however, be used in pregnancy, and breastfeeding mothers must pump and dispose of their milk for about 5 days after treatment.
+Radioiodine treatment can cause or worsen Graves’ orbitopathy.
 Complete destruction of the thyroid gland typically occurs within 8-10 weeks, at which point thyroid hormone replacement is necessary to reestablish a euthyroid state.

 Surgical removal of the thyroid (thyroidectomy) is also an effective treatment.
 It is often indicated in hyperthyroid patients who have an obstructive goiter.